"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 So, I got my friend and his brother to watch “A Winter’s Tale” by Shakespeare.
 They loved the play, they hated the place.

-When we left, they were running away to get to the train and get back “to civilization”.
+When we left, they were running away to get to the train and get back “to civilization” (their words, not mine).
+They certainly didn’t like the serious, no-nonsense faces they saw around and the whole area smelled of trouble.

 These are the places that I love exploring.
 Because…